 Why the names?

-The full moon names were given by the Native American tribes.
+The full moon names were given by the Native Americans.
 They kept track of the seasons by giving these distinctive names to the entire month in which the moon occurred.

-I recommend you visit Space.com for all the details, but in the meantime here’s the list for 2019:
+I recommend you visit Space.com for all the details (don't confuse it with MySpace, lol).
+But in the meantime, here's the list for 2019:

 Preparation…